MacdonaldRobinson/Godot4-World-Environment/README.md

 - Show how to implement 8 direction motion
 - Shows how to add Audio Tracks and Property Tracks to the Animation Player to sync the Animation with the Sound and other functions
 - Shows how to display a Mini Map
+- Shows how to create a character selector and dynamicly add the character to the game world
+- Shows how you can apply the same animation to multiple characters as long as they are using the same bone map

 # Instructions